vivekchandra007/devotees-association-web-app/walkthrough.md

 ### Manual Verification Steps
 1.  **Search for Devotee**:
-    -   Verify the new card layout matches the design intent (cleaner, icons).
+    -   Verify the new card layout matches the design intent.
+    -   **Checkmark**: Confirm the blue checkmark appears next to the name for active devotees instead of the "active" tag.
     -   Check responsiveness on mobile view.
 2.  **Role Actions**:
     -   Verify buttons appear correctly based on logged-in user role.